EerikSaksi/stat_buff/timelog.md

 - Had meeting, we discussed the analytics and how they should be list of events instead of just raw total times spent.
 Luckily I had implemented my analytics in a way where I fixed this within an hour or so.
 This data is better as it can be used to see what routes the user takes around the app
 - I also added time stamps, so that the analytics can be used to find out when the user opens the app and how often
 - We also discussed the ethics consent sheet, and agreed that I should have some informed consent sheet at the start of the app.

+# 15 Jan (5 hours)

+- Added bulletpoints before registering that should be filled before creating an account (corresponding to ethics guidelines by the university)
+- Got Amazon RDS working, so permissions works correctly

+# 16 Jan (4 hours)

+- Tried to get jest snapshot testing client side but you know how typescript is like

+# 17 Jan (3 hours)

+- App is in review for google play
+- Started review study